 - Arousal: When we are very aroused, we will produce more discharge.
 It may be stringy like when we ovulate, or watery, and it will smell stronger than usual discharge, but as long as it is clear or white and doesn’t have lumps, it’s fine.

-- Candida albicans: A fungal infection in the vaginal walls, your discharge will be lumpy and smell sour.
+- Candida albicans: A yeast infection in the vaginal walls, your discharge will be lumpy and smell sour.
 It may be yellow, too.
+The texture will resemble cottage cheese.

 - Chlamydia: Yellow or green discharge could signal an infection of chlamydia.